Teikyo Lab.

 Contribute to the health of local people with autonomous driving personal mobility

-Hideaki Inoue is researching "autonomous driving mobility that is appreciated by the community" at Teikyo University, Professor.
+Professor Hideaki Inoue of Teikyo University is researching "autonomous driving mobility that will please the local community."

-There is a way of thinking about responding to social issues that has become apparent only because we are familiar with autonomous driving.
+This is a way of thinking about how to address social issues that has only become apparent because of a deep understanding of autonomous driving.

 With the spread of autonomous driving